 Pretender to the Throne

-The challenge to the throne began in Ireland because the Irish traditionally supported the House of York.
+The challenge to Henry VII’s place on the throne began in Ireland because the Irish traditionally supported the House of York.
 The Earl of Kildare was convinced that Lambert was the Earl of Warwick and supported his claim.
 Lambert was crowned King Edward VI in Christ Church Cathedral, Dublin on 24th May 1487.
 Edward IV’s daughter, the Duchess of Burgundy, also believed Lambert’s claim and sent an army of around 2,000 to Dublin to support his cause.

 Battle of Stoke